stone-d-chen/prog-para-comp/README.md

 ### Correlated Pairs

--   cp3a, look into blocking
+-   cp3a, down to 4.1 seconds, need to add avx512 support

 ### Median Filter